MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-custom-query-monitoring.md

     ![Specify scalar values](./media/asdmp/editing-test-conditions.png)

     You can have more than one condition.
 It is useful to add the **Execution Time** condition to all tests to check the performance of the Azure SQL Database service.
+After all required conditions are set, click **Next**.

     ![Specify execution time](./media/asdmp/test-conditions-execution-time.png)

-    After all required conditions are set, click **Next**.

-7. At the **Schedule** page, configure a schedule of query execution.
+7. At the **Schedule** page, configure a query execution schedule.

     ![Configure schedule](./media/asdmp/unit-monitor-schedule.png)